pryv/example-apps-web/onboarding/README.md

 We recommend to onboard users through the app authentication process, such as: https://api.pryv.com/reference/#authenticate-your-app

-Therefore, when boot, your app should launch an auth request and present a button that opens the steps of:
+Therefore, when boot, your app should initiate an [authentication request](https://api.pryv.com/reference/#auth-request) and present a button that opens a web application used for:

-- user creation
 - app authentication
   - sign in
   - consent
+- account creation
 - password reset request

 As your users could be onboarded from multiple entry points, such as multiple applications accessing data from a single platform, it is convenient to have to implement the aforementioned steps at a single place.